 Q: What did Kaiser do?

-A: On May 7, Kaiser management met with leaders from all the unions and indicated that they’re walking away from the Labor Management Partnership as we know it.
+A: In May and June, Kaiser management met with leaders from all the unions and indicated that they’re walking away from the Labor Management Partnership as we know it.
 Kaiser tried to force all unions to sign off on new rules for the Partnership that would greatly expand their own power and severely weaken workers and unions at Kaiser.

 Q: What’s this “New Partnership” that Kaiser wants?